NicolasRannou/ami-import/README.md

-# \<three-js\>
+# \<ami-import\>

-Three JS Import for Polymer - no goodies, no bundles, nothing else.
-Just threejs.min.js.
+AMI JS Import for Polymer - no goodies, no bundles, nothing else.
+Just ami.js and threejs.min.js.